adityatr64/DSA/Notes.md

 }
 ```

-- ALOGORITHM FOR EVALUATING A POSTFIX EXPRESSION:
+- ALGORITHM FOR EVALUATING A POSTFIX EXPRESSION:

   1. Create a stack called input.
   2. Scan the input from 0 to len-1: L - R